cloud-apim/otoroshi-plugin-moesif/readme.md

 You could add a filter on the routes which contain a billing property in the metatada.

 In this example, we added a filter to cover all routes which have a billing property and the property's value is settled to `enabled`

-You could also add some exlusions.

 ```json
 {